greg-raven/Impeachment-Chronicles/_posts/2017-03-22-schiff-evidence-more-than-circumstantial.md

 ---
-title: 'Schiff: 'There is more than circumstantial evidence now''
+title: "Schiff: 'There is more than circumstantial evidence now'"
 layout: post
 author:
 - David A. Graham